Fire Art Guidelines

 Flame Effects on Mutant Vehicles

-All Mutant Vehicles must be registered and approved by Burning Man’s Department of Mutant Vehicles.
-Flame effects are allowed on Mutant Vehicles, although liquid-fueled effects and burn barrels or other open fire are prohibited.
+All mutant vehicles must be registered and approved by Burning Man’s Department of Mutant Vehicles.
+Flame effects are allowed on mutant vehicles, although liquid-fueled effects and burn barrels or other open fire are prohibited.

-While all standards for LP-Gas (or “propane”) flame effects also apply to Mutant Vehicles, there are additional considerations specific to Mutant Vehicles that must also be addressed.
+While all standards for LP-Gas (or “propane”) flame effects also apply to mutant vehicles, there are additional considerations specific to mutant vehicles that must also be addressed.
 For details, read our guidelines for Flame Effects on Mutant Vehicles.